JayboBaker/pyf/content/pages/services.md

 ---
-template: ComponentsPage
+template: ServicesPage
-slug: components
+slug: services
-title: Components Page
+title: Our Services
 featuredImage: 'https://ucarecdn.com/df0dc650-6938-412f-aefb-2019d2349e13/'
-subtitle: This is the components page subtitle.
+subtitle: This is the services page subtitle.
 section1: >-
   ## This is a container component